ansible/molecule/doc/source/examples.rst

 Molecule can be executed via an Alpine Linux container by leveraging dind (Docker in Docker).
 Currently, we only build images for the latest version of Ansible and Molecule.
 In the future we may break this out into Molecule/ Ansible versioned pairs.
-The images are located on `Docker Hub`_.
+The images are located on `quay.io`_.

 To test a role, change directory into the role to test, and execute Molecule as follows.